 Raehann Bryce-Davis has been hailed by The New York Times as a “striking mezzo soprano” and by the San Francisco Chronicle for her “electrifying sense of fearlessness.”
-In the 2021-2022 season, Ms. Bryce-Davis makes notable house debuts at Teatro alla Scala as Ulrica in Un ballo in maschera in a new production conducted by Riccardo Chailly, at La Monnaie, Brussels, as La Zia Principessa in Suor Angelica, and at Theater St. Gallen as Joan of Arc in Tchaikovsky’s The Maid of Orleans conducted by Dmitri Jurowski.
-Additionally, she returns to both Los Angeles Opera and the Staatstheater Nürnberg as Azucena in Il trovatore, and to Opera Ballet Vlaanderen as Der Komponist in Ariadne auf Naxos.
-On the concert stage, she joins the Chautauqua Institution for a performance of Paul Moravec’s Sanctuary Road, and sings solo recitals at both the Tuesday Musical Club in San Antonio, TX, with pianist Heeyoung Choi, and for the Merola Opera Program with pianist Jeanne-Minette Cilliers.
+In the 2021-2022 season, Ms. Bryce-Davis makes notable house and role debuts at the Metropolitan Opera as Baba the Turk in The Rake’s Progress, conducted by Susanna Mälkki, and at La Monnaie, Brussels, as La Zia Principessa in Suor Angelica.
+She also returns to both Los Angeles Opera and the Staatstheater Nürnberg as Azucena in Il trovatore, and to Opera Ballet Vlaanderen as Der Komponist in Ariadne auf Naxos.
+On the concert stage, she sings solo recitals at both the Tuesday Musical Club in San Antonio, TX, with pianist Heeyoung Choi, and for the Merola Opera Program with pianist Jeanne-Minette Cilliers.

 Highlights of recent seasons include her role debut as Eboli in Don Carlos at Opera Ballet Vlaandren, her house debut at Los Angeles Opera as Big Stone in the world premiere of Matthew Aucoin’s Eurydice, and her role debut as Sara in Roberto Devereux also at Los Angeles Opera, opposite Angela Meade and Ramon Vargas and conducted by Eun Sun Kim.
 She has also sung Léonore in Donizetti’s La Favorite at the Teatro Massimo di Palermo, Marguerite in Berlioz’s La Damnation de Faust conducted by John Nelson with the Orquesta Sinfónica Nacional de Costa Rica, both Ms. Alexander in Satyagraha and Nezhata in Rimsky-Korsakov’s Sadko at Opera Ballet Vlaanderen, Kristina in Janáček’s The Makropulos Affair at the Janáček Brno Festival, Wellgunde in Wagner’s Die Ring-Trilogie at Theater an der Wien, and Madeline Mitchell in Jake Heggie’s Three Decembers at Opera Maine.Read more